elpsykanga/SciBERT_Electrochem/README.md

 # SciBERT_Electrochem
-A BERT model fine-tuned on electrochemistry papers
+A BERT NER model fine-tuned on electrochemistry research papers.
+The different headers created will be added at a later data.